Earthgames/rmusic/opus_research/opus/Opus File.md

 When the segment's length is 0–254, this indicates that this segment is the final segment in this packet.
 When the full packet's length is a multiple of 255, the final segment is length 0.

-### Package
+### Packet

-After the Segment table the packages start.
+After the Segment table the packets start.
-Packages should be the smallest form for a media stream, one frame, one tick etc.
+Packets should be the smallest form for a media stream, one frame, one tick etc.

 ## Identification Header